 After the 12th round of treatment, the second MRI revealed continued shrinkage of up to 50% and further decisions needed to be made regarding treatment.
 It was a period I struggled to hang on but ultimately managed to push through and continue the climb.

 The day I was scheduled for my 19th round of treatment, I learned I was done with treatment.
-While the tumor isn’t entirely gone, of the three spots it exists, one has stabilized (no longer growing or shrinking) and two were continuing to shrink (one reduced by a further 33% and the other 25%).
+While the tumor isn’t entirely gone, of the three spots it exists, one had stabilized (no longer growing or shrinking) and two were continuing to shrink (one reduced by a further 33% and the other 25%).

-Some Notes on Mobility Struggles and Triumphs
+Notes on Mobility Struggles and Triumphs + Achilles Surgery

 A major part of my Desmoid journey has been working to regain the mobility I lost in December 2017.
-In one weeks time I transitioned from being able to walk on my own, to needing one crutch, to being unable to bear any weight on my left leg.
+In one week’s time, I transitioned from being able to walk on my own, to needing one crutch, to being unable to bear any weight on my left leg.
 Since that time, I have slowly and steadily regained some mobility through physical therapy, the use of braces, joint mobilization, and ongoing stretching and exercising.
 Below I’ve shared a summary of that journey in hopes that it brings encouragement – and maybe provides ideas – for anyone on a similar path.